spatialnetworkslab/vue-gg/docs/core/map.md

 ```
 :::

-Getter functions are used extensively in combination with the Section component.
+Leaving out `scale` is common when working with the Section component.
 The Section component allows you to specify a local coordinate system.
 This
 coordinate system can be defined as the domains of the columns in your dataset.
 See
 the [documentation of the Section component](./section.md) for more information on this topic.